MohanadOO/weather-app/README.md

 # Weather App ☁️

-This is a simple Weather Application created using the Weather API [OpenWeater](https://openweathermap.org/api)  to get the today weather of the chosen city.
+This is a simple Weather Application created using the Weather API [OpenWeather](https://openweathermap.org/api) to get the today's weather of the chosen city.

 ## Table of contents